06.Grey water for the garden

-pH Laundry detergents are highly alkaline (that is, have a high pH) to help dissolve organic dirt, such as grease, oils and food scraps.
+- Acidity/alkalinity or pH – laundry detergents are highly alkaline (that is, have a high pH) to help dissolve organic dirt, such as grease, oils and food scraps.
 Most biological systems prefer a pH between 6 and 9, and grey water with a high pH is likely to harm many plants and soil organisms.

-Sulphur and boron Sulphur and boron are important plant nutrients, though they also can be a problem if there’s too much of them.
-The small amounts of sulphur in laundry water shouldn’t cause any problems unless the soil is prone to waterlogging for long periods.
-None of the detergents had levels to cause concern.
+- Boron – present in some laundry detergents to reduce water hardness and aid bleaching.
+Boron is an important plant nutrient, though it can be a problem if there’s too much.
+The small amounts of boron in laundry water shouldn’t cause any problems unless the soil is prone to water logging for long periods.

 Some products are marketed as "green" detergents.
-Presumably we’re meant to think their impact on the environment is less than that of regular laundry products.
-In reality, all detergents, no matter what their formulation, affect the sewerage system and aquatic environment.
+Presumably, we’re meant to think their impact on the environment is less than that of regular laundry products.
+In reality, all detergents, no matter what's in them, affect the sewerage system and aquatic environment.

 A laundry detergent is a complex product made up from numerous chemicals.
 To determine its full environmental impact, you’d need to assess the physical, biological and chemical effects of its formulation on the environment.